Azure/discover-java-apps/README.md

 ]
 ```
 ## Limitation
-1) Only probe the spring apps from linux VM
+1. Only support to discover the spring apps from Linux VM

 ## Roadmap
-1) More Application Types
+1. More application types
    - Tomcat Apps support
    - WebLogic Apps
    - WebSphere Apps
    - JBoss EAP Apps
-2) More Source system
+2. More Source system

 ## Support
 Report the issue to https://github.com/Azure/azure-discovery-java-apps/issues